georgjz/kitsune/README.md

+**Archived as of May 2022.
+I'm no longer actively working on this.
+My Qt as well as C++ skills were very cringe.
+Don't use this.
+Use [Aseprite](https://github.com/aseprite/aseprite/) instead, it's infinitely better than this nonsense here.**

 # Kitsune v0.2-prealpha

 This is a simple tool that will convert a pixel image file into the 2bpp, 4bpp or 8bpp bitplane format used by the SNES to display objects with corresponding palette data.
 Kitsune uses Qt.